anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

   }
 ```

 Now we get to the point where the `builder` is set up.
-The first line creates a new basic block (named "entry"), which is inserted into `function`.
-The second line then tells the builder that new instructions should be inserted into the end of the new basic block.
+The 6th line creates a new basic block (named "entry"), which is inserted into `function`.
+Then it tells the builder that new instructions should be inserted into the end of the new basic block.
 Basic blocks in LLVM are an important part of functions that define the Control Flow Graph.
 Since we don't have any control flow, our functions will only contain one block at this point.
 We'll fix this in Chapter 5 :).

 Next we add the function arguments to the `namedValues` map (after first clearing it out) so that they're accessible to `VariableExprAST` nodes.